Timsel1/S6-Portfolio/Contents/2. Your Own Game/5. Research/Dash Cancel.md

 ([PC] How to evasion cancel?
 (2021). reddit.com.
 Geraadpleegd op 22 mei 2024, van https://www.reddit.com/r/Nioh/comments/m13z8a/pc_how_to_evasion_cancel/)
 This shows that when games have dash/dodge cancels, it might not be clear to all players how to do it.
 Some players might not even know it is a feature.

+(PSA: Dash can affect many attacks in interesting and abuseable ways.
+(2020). reddit.com.
+Geraadpleegd op 21 mei 2024, van https://www.reddit.com/r/HadesTheGame/comments/hoq0d5/psa_dash_can_affect_many_attacks_in_interesting/)
+This source shows how the dash gives people more offensive options by changing attacks, based on whether the are performed during a dash.
+This introduces more skilled combos and gives players more freedom to develop their playstyles.